Blue castle on an old door

 Migros einkaufen SchweizWiege dein Gemüse selber im Supermarkt (Foto: Seraina Zellweger)

-On Saturday, the whole of Switzerland has to do their weekly shopping, because there is a risk of starving on Sunday (see next point).
-That's why we advise you not to go shopping on Saturday.
-During the week you have a little more peace and space for yourself between the shelves.
+On Saturdays, it feels like the whole of Switzerland is doing its weekly shopping, as the risk of starving on Sunday is real (see the next point).
+So, we suggest that you don’t have to do a big grocery shop specifically on Saturday.
+During the week, you’ll find a bit more peace and space for yourself between the aisles.

 Sunday is a day of rest.
-Except at the train stations, the stores are closed all day.
+Except at train stations, all shops are closed all day.

-Switzerland is blessed with very good quality tap water available everywhere.
-It's worth carrying a water bottle and filling it up at one of the thousands of public fountains.
-This will save you money on your trip in Switzerland.
+Switzerland is blessed with high-quality tap water that's readily available everywhere.
+It's worth having a water bottle with you and filling it up at one of the thousands of public fountains.
+This way, you can save money on your trip in Switzerland.

-As long as there is no sign with "no drinking water ", you can drink the water without hesitation.
-Theoretically you could even fill up the bottle in the toilet.
-It's not necessarily suitable for everyday use, but in Switzerland the toilet is actually flushed with drinking water.
+As long as there’s no sign saying “no drinking water”, you can drink the water without worry.
+Theoretically, you could even fill your bottle in the bathroom.
+It’s not exactly practical, but in Switzerland, toilets are indeed flushed with drinking water.

 Trinkwasser Schweiz BrunnenFülle deine Flasche mit gratis Trinkwasser (Foto: Seraina Zellweger)